 - Optimal fall pre-emergent timing is when soil temperatures dip down to 70℉ for 2–3 consecutive days.

-Whatever type of weed or invasive grass you’re up against, a well-timed pre-emergent application in fall will keep your lawn weed free through fall and winter.
+Whatever type of weed or invasive grass you’re up against, a well-timed pre-emergent application in the fall will keep your lawn weed free through fall and winter.

 What is the Best Pre-Emergent Herbicide for Oklahoma Lawns?